 - Join an orchestra, band, book group or hiking group

-- Volunteer at your local Red Cross or other non-profit organizations
+- Volunteer at non-profit organizations

 - Strike up conversations with people in public places